Use Once and Destroy: Music videos

 "Fuck Your Enemy" had a music video, directed by Jim Van Bebber.
 With its short song length, it found considerable airplay on Uranium throughout 2003.
 The black and white video begins by passing a door with a sign that reads "Hippies use side door".
 It then features the band performing in Phil's studio, Nosferatu's Lair, with its walls covered in music posters and logos.
 Brief shots have the band humorously playing air guitar and drums before reverting to actual instrument performance footage.
 The song title would be censored as "F*** Your Enemy".

 "The Alcoholik" also had a music video, directed by Jim Van Bebber.
 The video starts with a couple of various shots of the band playing along with the song vigorously.
-Superjoint and Eyehategod guitarist and Down drummer Jimmy Bower appears as an actor by drinking numerous couple of beer bottles while watching NASCAR on television.
+Superjoint and Eyehategod guitarist and Down drummer Jimmy Bower appear as an actor by drinking numerous couple of beer bottles while watching NASCAR on television.
 It then proceeds as Bower runs to the toilet by breaking the door down, signifying the "PINEAL GLAND" meter as full.
 The process continues while Bower goes back to drinking alcoholic beverages and smoking cigarettes while on the couch as various shots of Bower were made outside the home.
 Two unidentified actors came in to force Bower to drink more while the music plays.
 Various posters and logos were used, including the Confederate flag at the end of the music video.